 There are multiple ways to apply computational methods for designing building components to resist penetration by ballistics rounds.
 Complex finite element models can be used, but they are very expensive and seldom warrant the effort.
 There are also equations.
-The equations in this UFC come from the penetration chapter of UFC 3-340-01, Design and Analysis of Hardened Structures to Conventional Weapons Effects.
+The equations in this UFC come from the penetration chapter of UFC 3-340-01.
 In some cases, they have been modified slightly to compute the desired quantity, which is commonly the thickness of the material needed to resist perforation by a particular round.
 Applying the equations requires detailed knowledge of both the round and the material.
 Material properties that are not commonly known are provided.
-Projectile properties, including mass, velocity, and ratios needed to evaluate nose performance coefficients can be found in Appendix A. All velocities in Appendix A are muzzle velocities.
+Projectile properties, including mass, velocity, and ratios needed to evaluate nose performance coefficients can be found in \1 Appendix C /1/.
+All velocities in \1Appendix C /1/ are muzzle velocities.
 Using those velocities is conservative because bullets will lose some velocity over distance due to drag.